Neural Directional Filtering Using a Compact Microphone Array: Applications with Moving Sources

 In the \ac{NDF} training strategy presented in Section~\ref{sec:pm}, the speech sources are assumed to be stationary during training.
 Therefore, the evaluation in Sections~\ref{sec:exp_setup}-\ref{sec:exp_rvb} focused on stationary source scenarios.
 In this section, we illustrate the performance of \ac{NDF} models trained using static sources in a moving source scenario.
-We consider two application scenarios: a moving interferer suppression application in a simulated environment using a $1^{\textrm{st}}$-order \ac{NDF} model, and a stereo audio recording application using a steerable \ac{NDF} model.
-Audio samples can be found online\footnote{\url{https://www.audiolabs-erlangen.de/resources/2025-TASLP-NDF}}.
+We consider two application scenarios: a mono audio recording in a simulated environment and a stereo audio recording in a real room.
+Audio examples can be found online\footnote{\url{https://www.audiolabs-erlangen.de/resources/2025-TASLP-NDF}}.